Seattle Center Arena Construction

 If you have any questions regarding the festival, please reach out: firstname.lastname@example.org or call (206) 684-4189.

 The redevelopment of KeyArena into a world-class arena will begin this fall under a Memorandum of Understanding (MOU) between the City of Seattle and Oak View Group.
-The construction project, currently scheduled to last for two years, could impact the scope of our annual Northwest Folklife Festival in 2019 and 2020.
+The construction project, currently scheduled to last for two years, will impact the scope of our annual Northwest Folklife Festival in 2020.

 Northwest Folklife’s cause of ‘Cultural Inclusion’ includes ensuring marginalized and underrepresented community’s voices are heard through these times of change and prioritization of programs.